School Bus Driver

 I realize it could be costly, but why don't school buses have a chaperone on the bus to mind younger children?
 Seems unreasonable - and even dangerous - to have you mind the road AND the children.

-Asked by gracie almost 12 years ago
+Asked by gracie over 12 years ago

 Some individual systems provide a budget to have aides on all buses, however aides are typically found on special ed buses.
 Occasionally a school system will make an exception to the traditional one adult per bus and hire an aide for those buses whose behavior problems have proven a need for an aide to manage while the bus driver drives.
 Most of the time, the kids are fairly well behaved.
 They usually sit down like they are supposed to and can get a little loud at times, but very rarely do I experience extreme behavior problems that would require a full time aide.
 Often the reason why there is no aide on all buses is because of budget issues.
 My system is facing 9 furlough days due to budget cuts and the money is simply not in the budget.